Safe Routes to School E-News

 The regional network project policy managers have been making major impacts in each of their regions in the past month.
 They have worked with partners throughout the region to highlight a variety of approaches taken to implement Safe Routes to School in order to promote the program and ultimately, increase demand (Greater Washington, DC).
 They have capitalized on relationships with other advocates and with local and regional decision-makers to leverage funding and continue to make active transportation more integral in the regional planning process (Southern California).
 They have framed their messages in light of specific challenges within their regions to withstand opposition and continue to push for policies that ultimately make healthier communities (San Francisco Bay Area).
 Contact us to get involved in influencing your region. +Read more

-8. National Partnership’s Call for Steering Committee Nominations
+8. Safe Routes Partnership’s Call for Steering Committee Nominations

 Deadline to apply is May 10; all nominees must be partner affiliates

-The Safe Routes to School National Partnership (National Partnership) is still accepting nominations for several Steering Committee positions.
-Our Steering Committee, a diverse group of up to 21 members, functions as the National Partnership’s Board of Directors and holds decision-making responsibility for the National Partnership.
+The Safe Routes Partnership (Safe Routes Partnership) is still accepting nominations for several Steering Committee positions.
+Our Steering Committee, a diverse group of up to 21 members, functions as the Safe Routes Partnership’s Board of Directors and holds decision-making responsibility for the Safe Routes Partnership.
 The estimated time commitment for Steering Committee members is eight hours a month.
 Applications are due May 10, 2012.
 For detailed information on the call for nominations and to download the nominations form, click here.